 Machine learning is considered to be the “technology of tomorrow being realized in the present”.
 From search engines to self-driving cars, machine learning has become indispensable to the modern lifestyle.
 A subset of artificial intelligence, machine learning represents the ability of machines to perform complex tasks without being explicitly instructed on how to do so.
 Let us take a deep dive into how machines learn.

 Machine learning is considered to be a vast discipline by its practitioners.
-Thus, there are over fifty classifications, each of which enjoy niche popularity.
-However, the researchers and the ML community overall, categorises it into three distinct bands:
+Thus, there are over fifty classifications, each of which enjoys niche popularity.
+However, the researchers and the ML community overall categorize it into three distinct bands:

 - Supervised Machine Learning

 - Reinforcement Learning

 While the underlying philosophy is common among the three paradigms, which is to ensure that tasks are performed by the machine without step-by-step instructions, the “learning technique” (that is, how the machines learn), is the real differentiator.
 Let us understand them with the aid of analogies from everyday life.

 Supervision is a common sight in our lives.
 Our school classrooms bank upon this mode, wherein an instructor breaks down the way a linear equation is solved, for instance.
 She does so by demonstrating examples, making her students solve them, and then asking them to do the same with the unsolved exercises from the textbook.
 This is typically how humans learn.

 After sufficient practice, a learner may become impeccable.
 In the realm of ML though, there isn’t an explicit instructor.
 To demonstrate this point, let us ponder upon the task of using a mixer grinder.
 It is a four-step process that involves putting ingredients into a wet jar, putting the lid, switching on the power, and letting it grind for a while, after which the power is turned off.
 The last two steps are iterative and involve an examination of the fluidity achieved/texture of the foodstuff.